tungnp123/movie_app/README.md

 ### Steps for run application

 Open `gradle.build` in Android Studio and run the app on an emulator or directly on a device.

+### Known Issues

+There are some crash issues when user load more data, it caused by api return null some fields